kasbuunk/ai/README.md

 # Rust AI

+_This project implements various machine learning algorithms with the Rust programming language.
+It showcases how easy it can be to create useful algorithms with few dependencies and safe, high-level functional programming principles.
+Further optimisation can be done to use crates to leverage parallel computations, such as the rayon and ndarray crates, which should be easy to integrate.
+Moreover, the linfa framework is promising to be a fruitful ecosystem to build real ML programs in._

 Machine learning is the phenomenon that a machine can learn without being explicitly programmed what it's doing.

 ## Terminology